arangodb/arangodb/Documentation/Books/AQL/Views/ArangoSearch/README.md

 to match documents where 'description' best matches 'a quick brown fox'

-    FOR doc IN someView
-      FILTER ANALYZER(doc.description IN TOKENS('a quick brown fox', 'text_en'), 'text_en')
+    FOR doc IN someView SEARCH ANALYZER(doc.description IN TOKENS('a quick brown fox', 'text_en'), 'text_en')
       RETURN doc

 ArangoSearch sort
 -----------------

-A major feature of ArangoSearch views is their capability of sorting results based on the creation-time filter conditions and zero or more sorting functions.
+A major feature of ArangoSearch views is their capability of sorting results based on the creation-time search conditions and zero or more sorting functions.
 The sorting functions are meant to be user-defined.

 Note: Similar to other sorting functions on regular collections the first